A Voter's Guide to Safeguard California's Election Process

 I noticed that there are 30 people registered to vote at the local homeless shelter.
 Can people really register to vote at a temporary location like a homeless shelter?

 Both state law and judicial rulings support the right of a person who is experiencing homelessness to register to vote.
 They may register to vote as long as they maintain a fixed location where they can receive mail and at which they can be properly assigned to a precinct.
 (Elections Code § 2027)

 My son just moved onto his college campus and wants to transfer his registration so he can vote there instead.
 Can he do that?

 Yes.
-He should re-register by filling out a new voter registration card with his new residence and filling in the prior registration information so his prior registration will be revised.
-He can also re-register online.
-However, he may remain registered at his permanent residence, such as your home, and simply request that a vote-by-mail ballot be sent to him.
+He should re-register by filling out a new voter registration card or re-register online) with his new residence and filling in the prior registration information so his prior registration will be revised.
+However, he may remain registered at his permanent residence, such as your home, but re-register and add a mailing address where his ballot can be mailed to him.
 The decision as to where he registers and votes is up to him, but he can only be registered in one location and vote once.
 (Elections Code §§ 349, 2020-2024, 2032)

 I own a home on the coast that is three hours from my job in the city.
 I also own a townhouse in the city where I reside during the week, but I return home on the weekends to be with my family.
 From which residence address am I legally entitled to register and vote?